google/web-prototyping-tool/projects/cd-utils/README.md

 ## cd-utils/drag

-Utils to handle DragEvent which is used when dragging and dropping assets / data. ( Unrelated to our synthetic drag and drop service in the app )
+Utils to handle DragEvent which is used when dragging and dropping assets / data into app. ( Unrelated to our synthetic drag and drop service in the app )

 ```ts
 import * as dragUtils from 'cd-utils/dom';